 Scotch Plains, DWI Lawyers

 The Scotch Plains police and State Police routinely stop and arrest suspected DWI and DUI motorist.
 Route 22 and the surrounding roadways are heavily patrolled for DWI enforcement.
 If you have been charged with driving while intoxicated (“DWI”) in Scotch Plains, our firm has years of experience litigating driving while intoxicated matters in this Municipal Court.
 We have consistently reached wonderful results for our clients.
-We are available for free consultations and would be happy to answer all of your questions.
+We are available for consultations and would be happy to answer all of your questions.

 NJSA 39:4-50 to 39:4-51b outlines the various DWI offenses with which a person can be charged in New Jersey.
 These offenses include: